PORTFOLIO

 Creating a new brand design for a university’s upcoming student-run game symphony orchestra club.

-Creating graphics for marketing and formatting layouts for printing fan-made magazines celebrating various fandoms.
+Leading the project team, creating graphics for marketing, and formatting layouts for printing fan-made magazines celebrating various fandoms.

 Designing a fun and educational physical book and digital mobile experience all about the ethics of user data and its collection.